Brit Awards 2022 to scrap male and female categories

 The awards have been given along gender lines since the inception of the Brits in 1977.
 The organisers of the awards promised a review into the prizes in 2019 but are only changing the process now.

-The Brits is also re-introducing genre-based prizes for the first time since 2006.
-Covering alternative/rock, pop/R&B, dance and hip-hop/rap/grime, the awards will be voted for by fans, rather than the traditional way based on votes from music industry insiders.
+The Brits are also reintroducing genre-based prizes for the first time since 2006.
+Covering alternative/rock, pop/R&B, dance and hip-hop/rap/grime, the awards will be voted for by fans, rather than music industry insiders as per tradition.

 The 42nd Brit Awards will take place on 8 February 2022 in London and be hosted by comedian Mo Gilligan.